CalebS1204/Project_33_Addressing_Areas_on_the_Touchscreen-by-Caleb-S/README.md

 # Project_33_Addressing_Areas_on_the_Touchscreen-by-Caleb-S
 Making a touch screen by location of x and y by the change in current from a finger pressing on the screen.
+3/19/2026 updated